tendermint/atom_one/README.md

 of the hub.
-As an exception, the tokens of the Treasury DAO may reside on the the Cosmos Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and citizen of the Cosmos Hub.
+As an exception, the tokens of the Treasury DAO may reside on the the Cosmos Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the Cosmos Hub.

-The Treasury DAO will be composed of Cosmonauts, and at the top Executive Board level be composed of one or more citizens.
-All Cosmonauts and citizens of Treasury DAOs including their Oversight Committee must have public and known real personal identities.
+The Treasury DAO will be composed of Cosmonauts, and at the top Executive Board level be composed of one or more Citizens.
+All Cosmonauts and Citizens of Treasury DAOs including their Oversight Committee must have public and known real personal identities.